-In the Potomac Gardens and Hopkins public housing complexes of Southeast DC, families of four live in what can only be described as deep poverty: annual income rarely exceeds $9,000.
-Ninety percent of children live in one-parent households, and a number have incarcerated parents.
-So it isn’t surprising that most children are at least one or two grade levels behind in reading and math, at a time (ages 5-13 years) when intervention is key.
+In the Potomac Gardens, Hopkins, and Benning Terrace public housing complexes of Southeast DC, families of four struggle to survive on annual incomes that average $12-14,000.
+Most children live in one-parent households, attend under-resourced schools, and are at least one grade level behind in reading and math.
 So Little Lights intervenes: through one-on-one mentoring, tutoring, and enrichment programs, caring adults work with children to build a strong academic foundation.
-And they’re in it for the long haul: helping children gain leadership skills, avoid teen pregnancy and incarceration, graduate from high school, and move on to college or trade school.
-A host of family services ensures that parents, too, are supported: at the Family Center they receive job readiness training, computer access, parenting support (including free diapers), and more.
-Little Lights also employs 23 adults, nine of whom work for its landscaping microenterprise.
-Your generosity truly lights a light.
+They’re in it for the long haul – helping children gain leadership skills, avoid teen pregnancy and incarceration, graduate from high school, and move on to college or trade school.
+Parents are supported too, through basic services (like free diapers), computer access, and job readiness training that encourages economic mobility: in fact, half of Little Lights’ employees are public housing residents.
+Your support makes so many futures brighter.